Mifa celebrates its 50th anniversary! Read more >

 6xxx-series

-• Strength: average
+• Strength: moderate

 • Formability: good